Flyers forced to trade top prospect Cutter Gauthier to Ducks

 "It was a long time coming," Briere said.
 "It has been going on for a while.
 We tried to give him space, we tried to get in touch with him many times.
 They would not communicate. ...
 At some point, we have to make a decision.
 We thought with what happened just a few days ago, this was our time to probably get the highest value."

-Briere and president of hockey operations Keith Jones were recently at the 2024 world juniors tournament in Sweden to meet with Gauthier.
+Briere and president of hockey operations Keith Jones were at the 2024 world juniors tournament in Sweden last week to meet with Gauthier.

 Gauthier led Team USA to a gold medal.
 He has been a standout at Boston College in his sophomore season.